ska-telescope/ska-sdp-data-product-dashboard/docs/src/userguide/Overview.rst

 Overview
 ~~~~~~~~

 The data product dashboard is used to list and download data products that are saved on a shared data volume within the environment where it is deployed.
+This documentation will guide you through utilizing the dashboard's features to efficiently locate and retrieve the data you need for your research.

 Usage
 =====